The South African Council for Automation and Control will be hosting an

 His current research interests include applied and theoretical problems in control systems and engineering dynamics.
 Prof. Limebeer was elected a Fellow of the IEEE in 1992, and then Life Fellow in 2018, Fellow of the IET in 1994, Fellow of the Royal Academy of Engineering in 1997, and Fellow of the City and Guilds of London Institute in 2002.
 He received two South African Institute of Electrical Engineers Prizes and award certificates in 1980 and 1983, and the O. Hugo Schuck best paper

 award at the American Control Conference (with K. Glover) in 1983.
-He was awarded the 2015 IET Tustin Lecture, and the 2019 Honeywell International Medal from the Institute of
+He was awarded the 2015 IET Tustin Lecture, and the 2019 Honeywell International Medal from the Institute of Measurement and Control.

 HOW TO REGISTER